 4. Use Natural Sugars Only

 A smoothie can be so sweet it’ll be a dessert.
 Using sweet fruits can really satisfy your sweet tooth – without resorting to unhealthy man-made, overly refined sugars.

-This is exactly how smoothies can help you to become leaner, because you can satisfy cravings (for less healthier, more caloric, more processed foods) with a smoothie.
+This is exactly how smoothies can help you to become leaner because you can satisfy cravings (for less healthy, more caloric, more processed foods) with a smoothie.

 5. Balance Your pH

 It’s recommended that you keep your diet 80% alkaline and 20% acidic.
 Most popular store items and processed foods are acidic but you can use your smoothie to help find balance by making it out of alkaline vegetables.

 6. Add Just Enough Liquid to Cover the Blades

 To stop your smoothie from being too watered down only add enough liquid base to cover the blades at first.
 Once you’ve blended it you can then add more liquids to find the consistency and taste you enjoy.